1.7.2. Editing configuration files on file level

 TAGs should actually be used to improve usability, however, they are not technically required.

-The following list describes TAGs for the placement of help texts
+The following listing describes TAGs for placing help texts

-The following list explains TAGs for specifying value ranges
+The following listing describes TAGs for specifying value ranges

 [Note]Note